natcap/invest.users-guide/source/urban_cooling_model.rst

 * Ref. evapotranspiration: a raster representing reference evapotranspiration (in mm) for the period of interest (could be a specific date or monthly values can be used as a proxy)

 * Areas of interest: shapefile delineating areas of interest (city boundaries or neighborhoods boundaries).
 Results will be aggregated within each shape contained in this shapefile

-:math:`d_{cool}` : Distance (in m) over which large urban parks (> 2 ha) will have a cooling effect
+* :math:`d_{cool}` : Distance (in m) over which large urban parks (> 2 ha) will have a cooling effect

-Tref: Rural reference temperature (where the urban heat island effect is not observed) for the period of interest.
+* :math:`T_{ref}`: Rural reference temperature (where the urban heat island effect is not observed) for the period of interest.
 This could be nighttime or daytime temperature, for a specific date or an average over several days.
 The results will be given for the same period of interest).

 * UHImax : Magnitude of the urban heat island effect, in degC, i.e. the difference between the rural reference temperature and the maximum temperature observed in the city.

-r: Search radius (in m) used in the moving average to account for air mixing (default value: 300m) Building table (optional): shapefile with built infrastructure footprints.
+* r: Search radius (in m) used in the moving average to account for air mixing (default value: 300m)

+* Building table (optional): shapefile with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

 * Energy_consumption (optional): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
 The table must contain the following columns:
     * "Type": building type defined in the shapefile above